Brucellosis (Bacterial infection caused by the Brucella canis species) in Dogs

 Outlook on current research

 Another important area of research is antibiotic therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions..
 Traditionally used antibiotics do not always show the desired effect, and there is a risk of developing resistantResistant means being insensitive to a substance, drug, or treatment.
 In dogs and cats, resistance can refer to the ineffectiveness of antibiotics against certain bacterial strains or the insensitivity of parasites to certain pesticides. bacterial strains.
-Therefore, research is being conducted on new active ingredients and treatment regimens that could be more effective and safer.
+Therefore, research is being conducted on new active substances and treatment regimens that could be more effective and safer.
 The goal is to completely eliminate the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. to prevent relapses.

 In conclusion, collaboration between veterinarians, epidemiologists, and microbiologists is essential to find holistic solutions to combat brucellosis.
 The One Health Initiative, which emphasizes the connection between human, animal, and environmental health, plays an important role in current research.
 By sharing knowledge and resources, innovative approaches can be developed to improve not only the health of animals but also that of humans.